scirate/scirate/README.markdown

 Locally, you can run `./deploy.rb`.
 You will need `ssh` access to the production server for this to run successfully.

+You might need to change the deploy.rb script to point to the public IP address, not web.scirate.com .

 On the server, the logs are in `/home/scirate/scirate/log/`.

 ## Automatic updates